 And until you understand that, you will not understand the Middle East.

-Something else clear too.
+Something else clear, too.

-They would love to wipe out all the Jews.
+Hamas, these terrorists, they would love to wipe out all the Jews.

 They would also love to wipe out all the Christians.